 It will take time, but eventually, you will be able to leave your pet alone for 8 to 10 hours without worrying about them, chewing on your latest Blu-ray discs.

 8. CONFINE YOUR DOG IF NEED BE!

-However, if your dog is crated ensure not to confine them him for more than four to five hours at a time.
+However, if your dog is crated, ensure not to confine him for more than four to five hours at a time.

-It apparently looks a little cruel, but as expressed by many dog behaviorists, several dogs prefer them as they consider it their house.
+It looks a little cruel, but as expressed by many dog behaviorists, several dogs prefer them as they consider them their house.

 Lastly, the only way to harness the benefits of the strategies mentioned above is by being consistent even when your pet stops showing signs of separation anxiety.

-The consistency of a habit is the only way to bring about improvement in any course of life.
+The consistency of a habit is the only way to improve any course of life.